hex0cter/tech-notes/src/linux-unix/administrations/how-to-set-up-openvpn-server-on-ubuntu-14-04.md

   * `client.ovpn`
   * `ca.crt`

+## Step 4 - Creating a Unified OpenVPN Profile for Client Devices

 There are several methods for managing the client files but the easiest uses a _unified_ profile.
 This is created by modifying the `client.ovpn` template file to include the server's Certificate Authority, and the client's certificate and its key.
 Once merged, only the single `client.ovpn` profile needs to be imported into the client's OpenVPN application.